-Augsburg Fortress has released my latest book of hymn arrangements for piano, Hymn Settings for the Year: 55 Piano Gems.
-This book contains all the pieces I wrote in my 52 in 52 series.
+Augsburg Fortress has released Timothy Shaw’s book of hymn arrangements for piano, Hymn Settings for the Year: 55 Piano Gems.
+This book contains all the pieces he wrote in his 52 in 52 series.
 Here is a description from the publisher: “This collection of hymn settings in diverse forms and styles will serve you well throughout the church year.
 Some of these pieces may be used as preludes or postludes, while others may be used as hymn introductions and alternate accompaniments.
 Teachers who want to introduce hymn settings to students will find this a valuable teaching tool.
 This is also a great resource for funeral service music.”

 As my year of writing one new piece of music a week drew to a close, several people asked, “Of all the pieces you’ve written this year, which do you like best?”
 This is a tough question to answer, of course, but I do have my favorites!
 Here is a list of my Top 10.
 Is your favorite on the list?
 Leave a reply below, or send me a message.